 - Results:

-- A genome-wide linkage scan was performed with 382 polymorphic microsatellite markers to analyse DNA from affected individuals.
+- A genome-wide scan was performed using 382 polymorphic microsatellite markers on DNA from affected individuals.

-- Analysis of patients’ genomic DNA identified 12 mutations in the ADAMTS13 gene, accounting for 14 of the 15 disease alleles studied.
+- Sequencing of patients’ DNA revealed 12 distinct ADAMTS13 mutations, accounting for 14 of 15 disease alleles studied.

 - We show that deficiency of ADAMTS13 is the molecular mechanism responsible for TTP and suggest that physiologic proteolysis of VWF and/or other ADAMTS13 substrates is required for normal vascular homeostasis.